 How to Get a Rusted Screw Out

 Rusting is a natural process that occurs mainly on metals—be it in the form of the metal layer, bars, or a screw, bolt, nails, and things alike.
 Rusting is a form of corrosion caused by the chemical reaction between air (oxygen) and metals.
-Once happens, it will weaken the metal, but not for screws.
+Once this happens, it will weaken the metal, but not for screws.

 Well, it is listed below is how to unscrew a rusted screw out.